thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 ~~~
 {: #fig-cid-example title="CID header example"}

-Note that, compared to all other possible ways to express presence/absence of a CID field within the constrains of the current header format (e.g., bumping the Version field, assigning new ContentType(s), using an invalid length), an ad hoc {{&foo}} provides a cleaner approach that can be used with any TLS version at a reasonable cost - an overhead of 2 bytes per record.
+Note that, compared to all other possible ways to express presence/absence of a CID field within the constraints of the current header format (e.g., bumping the Version field, assigning new ContentType(s), using an invalid length), an ad hoc {{&foo}} provides a cleaner approach that can be used with any TLS version at a reasonable cost - an overhead of 2 bytes per record.

 Security Considerations {#sec-cons}
 =======================